vtsykun/cron-bundle/README.md

 ```
 */5 * * * * - every 5 min
 0 1 * * 0 - at 1 am every Sunday
-@randon 3600 # where 3600 - parameter lambda in poisson distribution, if it will run each seconds.
+@random 3600 # where 3600 - parameter lambda in poisson distribution, if it will run each seconds.
 Here, the avg probability period is 1 hour.
 ```

 #### First way.
 Install system crontab